SKrotkih/NeuralNetwork/README.md

 # Simple calculator with Neural network.

-It can summarize two decimal numbers from 1 to 10
+It has been trained to make summarize two decimal numbers from 1 to 10.

 ## Requirements